balena-io/docs/pages/learn/develop/multicontainer.md

       - 'resin-data:/data'
 ```

-For devices upgraded from older versions of {{ $names.os.lower }} to v2.12.0 or higher, a link will automatically be created from the `/data` directory of the container to the `resin-data` named volume (similar to above).
+For devices upgraded from older versions of balenaOS to v2.12.0 or higher, a link will automatically be created from the `/data` directory of the container to the `resin-data` named volume (similar to above).
 This ensures fleet behavior will remain consistent across host OS versions.
 One notable difference is that accessing this data via the host OS is done at `/var/lib/docker/volumes/<FLEET ID>_resin-data/_data`, rather than the `/mnt/data/resin-data/<FLEET ID>` location used with earlier host OS versions.

 balena does not support the use of bind mounts at this time, aside from the ones which are provided by [feature labels][feature-labels].